jeefies/chencode/README.md

 The specials letters will convert into unicode number, and then save as the code starts with '6'.
 The followed codes are the number based on base 8 (0 -> 8).

+## Notice
+It's not wise to encode a numeric str!
+It will be 4 times longer!

 ## GUI
 **The gui can be opened with `python -m chencode`**
 Remember you should call it under the readme file folder.